Lab Mountain of Gemini Enigma Federation Colony

 "Sure, we have contact with a Vulcan outpost in the area.
 Fortunately, Vulcans are immune to our new abilities."

 Luntu spots Claire pensively staring out of a window at the snow-capped peaks of Lab Mountain.
 She senses him walking past and turns abruptly in his direction.
-Though is several meters separate them her movement startles the doctor.
-Claire eyes Luntu several decided moments before she suggests that he remove the neural inhibitor.
+Though several meters separate them her movement startles the doctor.
+Claire eyes Luntu several decided moments before she suggests that he remove the neural inhibitor at the base of his skull.
 Commander Cleary goes to secure communication with the Vulcan outpost to reach Starfleet Command.

 For some strange reason trusting Claire, Luntu deactivates the device and immediately becomes inundated with the thoughts of the other people in the building.